-US seeks interest to build solar on public lands in the West
+Biden administration moves to expand solar power on US land

 The solar development zones were first proposed under the Obama administration, which in 2012 adopted plans to bring utility-scale solar energy projects to public lands in six states: Arizona, California, Colorado, Nevada, New Mexico and Utah.
 Officials to date have identified almost 1,400 square miles (3,500 square kilometers) of public land considered for potential leasing for solar power development.

-If all that land were developed, the bureau says it could support more than 100 gigawatts of solar power, or enough electricity for more than 29 million homes.
-Current solar production from federal lands is a small fraction of that amount.
+If all that land were developed, the bureau says it could support more than 100 gigawatts of solar power, or enough electricity for 29 million homes.
+That’s roughly equal to total U.S. solar power capacity already in place, with solar production from federal lands currently just a small fraction of that amount.

 In November the land bureau awarded solar leases for about 8 square miles (19 square kilometers) of land in Utah’s Milford Flats solar zone.
 Solar leases are expected to be finalized by the end of the month for about 13 square miles (34 square kilometers) of land at several sites in Arizona, officials said.

 Solar power on public and private lands accounted for about 3% of total U.S. electricity production in 2020.
-As installation costs fall, that figure is expected to grow sharply, to more than 20% of production by 2050, the U.S. Energy Information Administration projected last month.
+After construction costs fell during the past decade, that figure is expected to grow sharply, to more than 20% of production by 2050, the U.S. Energy Information Administration projected last month.

+But solar power developers warn costs have been rising due to constraints on supplies of steel, copper, semiconductor chips and other construction materials.